 Implant-supported or implant-retained dental bridges are a hybrid of implants and dental bridges and are optimal for people missing several teeth or need multiple teeth extracted.
 The cost of several dental implants may not be feasible, but two implants combined with a bridge may be more manageable.

-We’re fortunate to have a dental implant care expert, Dr. Brad Alderman, as part of our team to help you choose which option is best for your health, your smile and your budget.
+We’re fortunate to have someone as skilled as Dr. Brad Alderman be a part of our team to help you choose which option is right for your health, your smile, and your budget.
 Look for Dr. Brad Alderman, your skilled “dentist near me” today.
 Let him help you!